 Resize the Image & Caption

 - Click the image.
 You want to have one set of sizing handles and one rotation control.
-The red arrow below points to the rotation handle.
+In my image, I show 2 rotation handles.
+One is for the image and one for the caption.

 - From the top menu, click Picture Format.